jfriestedt/Monorail/README.md

 Monorail provides you with session cookies, a base controller, ERB views, and a router to direct HTTP requests

 ## Getting Started
+1. Clone this repo and use `cd` to navigate to it
+2. Run `bundle install`
+3. Start a server
-To start a Monorail project, simply clone this repo locally.
+4. Follow the instructions below to add Controllers, Routes, Views, and Models To start a Monorail project, simply clone this repo locally.

 ## Adding controllers